University of Alabama: SGA controversy

 Since its founding in 1914, a secretive coalition of fraternities and sororities, commonly known as "The Machine", has wielded enormous influence over the Student Government Association.
 Occurrences of harassment, intimidation, and even criminal activities aimed at opposition candidates have been reported.
 Many figures in local, state, and national politics have come out of the SGA at the University of Alabama.
 Esquire devoted its April 1992 cover story to an exposé of The Machine.
-The controversy led to the university disbanding the SGA in 1993, which wasn't undone until 1996.
+The controversy led to the university disbanding the SGA in 1993, which was not undone until 1996.
 "Machine" fraternities and sororities have traditionally accepted only white pledges, with only one documented case of an African American student being offered entry, in 2003.

 Controversy surrounding The Machine reemerged in August 2013, when sororities and fraternities were mobilized to elect two former SGA presidents, Cason Kirby and Lee Garrison, in closely contested municipal school board races.
 Before election day, questions about illegal voter registration were raised when evidence emerged that indicated eleven fraternity members fraudulently claimed to be living in a single house in one district.
 And on election day, leaked emails suggested that sorority/fraternity members may have been provided incentives to vote—including free drinks at local bars.
 As a result of possible voter fraud, Kirby's opponent filed a lawsuit challenging the election results and University of Alabama faculty have questioned whether The Machine has corrupted the democratic process in the City of Tuscaloosa.